BednarskiMat/fake-auth-form/README.md

-# Getting Started with Create React App
+# a fake login form with react built from scratch to practice some concepts ive been working on

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).